-Menu item Explanation Further information See [Specific function key for percent weighing ▶ Page 226] These keys enable direct access to specific functions.
+Menu item Explanation Further information Function Keys on Keys Defines the function keys for percent weighing to appear at the bottom of the display.
+See [Specific function weighing ▶ Page] These keys enable direct access to specific functions.
 Info Field Defines the information fields to be displayed for percent weighing.
-See [Specific information fields for percent weighing ▶ Page 227] Display Unit Defines the unit for result display.
-See [Additional unit for percent weighing ▶ Page 228] Info Unit Defines an additional weighing unit.
+See [Specific information fields for percent weighing ▶ Page 237] Display Unit Defines the unit for result display.
+See [Additional unit for percent weighing ▶ Page 238] Info Unit Defines an additional weighing unit.
 This is displayed in the respective information field.
-See [Additional unit for percent weighing ▶ Page 228] Protocol Selects information to be displayed in the weighing protocols.
-See [Specific protocol information for percent weighing ▶ Page 228] Smart & ErgoSens Programs both SmartSens sensors of the terminal.
+See [Additional unit for percent weighing ▶ Page 238] Protocol Selects information to be displayed in the weighing protocols.
+See [Specific protocol information for percent weighing ▶ Page 238] Smart & ErgoSens Programs both SmartSens sensors of the terminal.
 Up to two external ErgoSens (optional) can be assigned a function in this menu.
-See [Specific SmartSens and ErgoSens settings for percent weighing ▶ Page 229]
+See [Specific SmartSens and ErgoSens settings for percent weighing ▶ Page 239]

-16.1.1 Specific function key for percent weighing
+17.1.1 Specific function key for percent weighing